 “This was allegedly a massive, multi-state scheme to use small, rural hospitals as a hub for millions of dollars in fraudulent billings of private insurers,” said Assistant Attorney General Brian A. Benczkowski of the Justice Department’s Criminal Division.
 “The charges announced today make clear that the department is committed to dismantling fraud schemes that target our health care system, however complex or elaborate.”

-The indictment claims Perez and some of the other defendants took over multiple struggling rural hospitals that had contractually negotiated higher reimbursement rates with private insurers for tests that were billed through outside labs.
+The indictment claims the Miami hospital executive and some of the other defendants took over multiple struggling rural hospitals that had contractually negotiated higher reimbursement rates with private insurers for tests that were billed through outside labs.
 The rural hospitals involved in the alleged scheme are:

 - Cambellton-Graceville Hospital in Graceville, FL

 - Regional General Hospital in Williston, FL